Q: How do I schedule my instances?

 Q: Can I create multiple start-stop schedules for a single instance?

 A: Yes.
 Each schedule can contain multiple periods.
 When more than one period is used in a schedule, the Instance Scheduler will apply the appropriate start action when at least one of the period rules is true.
-For more information, see the implementation guide.
+For more information, refer to the implementation guide.

 Q: At what interval(s) can the Instance Scheduler start and stop my instances?